Why good Industrial Design determines success or failure.

 1. Early and continuous user research with structured interviews

-2. Iterative prototyping with regular user testing
+2. Iterative prototyping with regular user tests

-3. Close collaboration between designers, developers and stakeholders
+3. Close collaboration between designers, developers, and stakeholders

 A small selection of projects that are not ordinary even for us.